 Some other fun kids' games with educational benefits include:

 While habitual toy-buying can be a real issue for parents, toys and games also play a vital role in developing both the imagination and problem-solving (along other skills).
 Try to adopt games and playtime into your everyday routine -- from childhood up to adulthood -- to keep your child's mind flexible and adaptable.

 Like the Game of Life, career-based games can be fun to introduce to your child.
 For example, coding games, now played in schools, help students learn critical thought processes and patterns useful in many areas.

-Another resource is Club Sckikids Labs, a subscription box that helps kids learn a variety of career-based skills, such as Veterinary Medicine, Robotics, Astronomy, Geology, Paleontology, etc.
+Another resource is Club SciKidz Labs, a science subscription box that helps kids learn a variety of career-based skills, such as veterinary medicine, robotics, astronomy, geology, paleontology, oceanography, and more.

 Merging the Old and New

-Since it would be silly to completely discount the value of technology, it goes without saying that being both plugged and unplugged has its benefits, that's why we recommend the best of both worlds with Together Unplugged, a subscription box that provides awesome, uncommon games perfect for family bonding time.
-With a wide variety of puzzles, mad-lib style quizzes, and more, this is a fun way to get your education on.
+Since it would be silly to completely discount the value of technology, it goes without saying that being both plugged and unplugged has its benefits.
+That's why we recommend the best of both worlds with Together Unplugged, a subscription box that provides awesome, uncommon games perfect for family bonding time.
+With a wide variety of puzzles, Mad Libs-style quizzes, and more, this is a fun way to get your education on.